elitelephant/superahorro/TESTING.md

 ---

 ## Notes
-- **SIEMPRE** testear en Testnet antes de mainnet
+- **ALWAYS** test on Testnet before mainnet
-- Usar Friendbot para fondos de test gratis
+- Use Friendbot for free test funds
-- Mantener tests actualizados con features nuevas
+- Keep tests updated with new features
-- Documentar casos edge en tests
+- Document edge cases in tests